gordonwatts/abstract-ranker/README.md

  abstract_ranker rank https://indico.cern.ch/event/1330797/contributions --model phi3-mini -v
 ```

+### Installing pytorch with cuda

+I had a lot of trouble here - so keeping a log:

+1. Use `nvcc --version` to determine what `cuda` version you have on your local machine.
+1. Use [these instructions](https://pytorch.org/get-started/locally/) to install pytorch.
+I did it in a conda environment, but a `venv` that uses `pip` should be fine too.
+1. Use the usual `pip install -e .[test]`

 Notes:

 * On UChicago use a 2080.
 The A100 MIG's do not have enough memory even for a mini.